k0k1maekawa/MMtrigger_sim/readme.txt

 #strip dead time ---ns
 export THRESHOLD="1250"
 #VMM charge threshold in Digitization
+export PEAKINGTIME="100"
+#VMM peaking time in Digitization
-export NAMECORE=MC12.NSW.107206.atlasG4.01.0000.Pt.100.generator.HITS_StripDeadtime-300_ARTDeadTime-40_electronicsThreshold-1250_WB
+export NAMECORE=MC12.NSW.107206.atlasG4.01.0000.Pt.100.generator.HITS_StripDeadtime-300_ARTDeadTime-40_electronicsThreshold-1250_peakTime-100_WB
 #the name of root file before ".root"
 export DRCUT="10"
-#using this value of localx (=Rcosdphi) distance from truth hit position like 10mm, recognize signals as coming from muon or secondary particles
+#using this value of localx (=R*cos(dphi)) distance from truth hit position like 10mm, recognize signals as coming from muon or secondary particles
 export ETASLOPEWIDTH="0.0015"
-#slope coincidence width for eta
+#slope coincidence width for eta layers
 export STEREOSLOPEWIDTH="0.004"
-#slope coincidence width for stereo
+#slope coincidence width for stereo layers
 export BCstart="0"
-#in trackfinding, we start to find tracks with which BC
+#in trackfinding, which BC to start with
 export NDATA="1"
 #the number of root data file for the situation that there are a number of NAMECORE_*.root files.
+export TriggerType="0"
+# in timetrig.cc, which selecting algorithm in a slope road
+export OPTION="1"
+# in timetrig.cc, which option to use

 2. Using macros